garygangwu/tensorflow_test/README.md

 <img src="images/40.png" width="64" /> <img src="images/41.png" width="64" /> <img src="images/42.png" width="64" />

 This is a multi-class, single-image classification problem.
+The dataset is available [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip)

 * The size of training set is 34,799
 * The size of validatiaon set is 4,410
 * The size of test set is 12,630
 * The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is 43
+* The number of unique traffic signs (labels) is 43

 ## Architecture Overview
 The deep neural network architectures receives an image as input, transform it through a series of hidden layers (e.g Conv, max pooling, relu, full connected etc), and output a vector of logits.
 Then the logits will be used to measured the probability error in traffic sign classification with softmax and cross entropy.